 Caroline graduated from McGill University in Montreal in 2001, with a major in Physics, a minor in Earth and Planetary Science and a whole bunch of Computer Science credits, because she figured it would be useful.
 She graduated from Université Laval in Quebec City in 2004, with a Master’s degree in Electrical Engineering from the COPL (Centre d’Optique Photonique et Laser) and a Certificate in College Pedagogy.
 She has taught physics at John Abbott College since 2004.
 Her current interests are active classrooms and improving conceptual understanding of Electricity and Magnetism.

 We teach courses in the Science & Honours Science and Arts & Sciences program as well as complementary courses.
 We invite you to browse through the appropriate sections of the Course Calendar.

-The Physics textbook used at John Abbott College is based on the OpenStax University Physics textbook (not the College Physics version used previously).
+As of Fall 2017, the Physics textbook used at John Abbott College is based on the OpenStax University Physics textbook (not the College Physics version used previously).

 - The selected chapters for each course can be downloaded below (you can also get printed versions at the bookstore).